If you are just beginning your running journey you are probably hearing a number of terms, such as form, cadence, foot strike, stride, and pace.

 - Focus on your form.
 Having good form will enable you to run faster

-- Follow a plan.
-Include recovery runs, speed work, and hill work to directly benefit your endurance, form, and pace.
+- Play with speed.
+Include recovery runs, tempo runs, sprinting, fartleks, and hill work to directly benefit your endurance, form, and pace.

 - Get a training partner.
 Having someone to motivate you can be helpful.
 Ensure you choose someone who is at the same running level so it benefits you positively.